-Major in Computer Information Systems (126 hours) Peter Devries, PhD, Coordinator Room 10-North, 713-221-8238 Computer Information Systems faculty: Bose, Chang, Chong, DeVries, Hashemi, McMahon, Rebhun, Robbins, Zhou The Computer Information Systems curriculum has received national recognition as one of the outstanding undergraduate programs in the United States.
-It prepares students to plan, develop, and support computer information systems for small, mid-size, and large corporations.
+Major in Computer Information Systems (123 hours) Herb Rebhun, PhD, Coordinator Room B477, Shea Street Bldg., 713-221-8238 Computer Information Systems faculty: Bose, Chang, DeVries, Hashemi, McMahon, Rebhun, Robbins, Wright, Zhou The Computer Information Systems curriculum prepares students to plan, develop, and support computer information systems for small, mid-size and large corporations.
 Besides building a solid foundation in the nuts and bolts of how computer information systems work, the program provides the business know-how and communication skills needed to administer information systems in business.
-The curriculum is structured to instill business skills, computer information systems concepts, knowledge of information technology architecture and infrastructure, software development and programming language skills, data communications, database development, and an area of emphasis chosen by the student.
+The curriculum is structured to instill business skills, information systems concepts, knowledge of information technology architecture and infrastructure, software development, and programming language skills, data communications, database development, and a choice of electives for the student.
 These areas include software development, database and knowledge management, computer networks and information security, and electronic commerce.
-An environment is offered to students that allows them to prepare themselves for a lifetime of learning and growth in various information technology careers such as programmer, systems analyst, database administrator, knowledge systems developer, network systems administrator, electronic commerce systems developer, or information system consultant.
-The program is frequently updated with the help of an industry advisory board comprised of information technology professionals from major corporations and public institutions, in order to keep abreast of new information technologies and business methods.
+An environment is offered to students that allows them to prepare for a lifetime of learning and growth in various information technology careers such as programmer, systems analyst, database administrator, knowledge systems developer, network systems administrator, electronic commerce systems developer, or information systems consultant.
+The program is frequently updated with the help of an industry advisory board compromised of information technology professionals from major corporations and public institutions, in order to keep abreast of new information technologies and business methods.
 The program is based on a national model curriculum developed by educators and computer professionals, endorsed by the Association for Information Technology Professionals, the Association for Computing Machinery, the Association for Information Systems, and adopted by leading universities across the nation.
 General Education Requirements (42 hours) Students must complete all common core requirements (see page 24) prior to enrolling in upper-level courses.
-Business Core Requirements (51 hours) See page 29 for the list of Business Core requirements.
+Business Core Requirements (48 hours) See page 32 for the list of Business Core requirements.
 Computer Information Systems Major Requirements (21 hours) CIS 2301 Computer Algorithms and Problem Solving Using C++ CIS 3301 Systems Analysis and Design CIS 3303 Computer Hardware, Systems Software and Architecture CIS 3305 Computer Networking and Data Communications CIS 3306 Database Management Systems CIS 4312 Systems Development Project One of the following:

 CIS 3311 Programming Languages: Procedural, Nonprocedural and Fourth Generation

 CIS 3321 Programming in Visual Basic

 CIS 3325 Programming in COBOL

 CIS 3330 Programming in Java

 Electives (12 hours)

 Upper-level CIS electives.
 Choose two courses from one of the following groups:

 Database Management

-CIS 4306 Advanced Database Management Systems CIS 4320 Decision Support and Knowledge Systems
+CIS 4306 Advanced Database Management Systems

+CIS 4320 Decision Support and Knowledge Systems

 Electronic Commerce: